maeddes/hse-2023-summer/README.md

 ### Exercises/Lab task

 * Create or get yourself a Docker Id (https://www.docker.com)
-* Do the container lab given at: https://hsexd.trainings.nvtc.io/
 * Get a github or gitlab id.
 A public one, please :-)
+* Do the container lab given at: https://hsexd.trainings.nvtc.io/
+* Create a docker-compose file to start all 3 containers in the exercise
+* Optional: Externalize

 ### Review questions